LiquidShack/rubber-elephant-mahout/README.md

 `deployImage` (type: `KubernetesDeploy`) is the final stage which will grab the configuration files and deploy the project to the cluster (context).
 This depends on having a kube config file in the s3 bucket for each environment, and mapped in the Kubernetes block with the map `kubeConfigs`.

-There are 2 predefined composite tasks: `publish` and `deploy` `publish` will chain together: 'clean','build', 'gitQuery', 'buildImage', 'getRepository', 'getCredentials', 'tagImage', 'pushImage'
+There are 2 predefined composite tasks: `publish` and `deploy`

+* `publish` will chain together: 'clean','build', 'gitQuery', 'buildImage', 'getRepository', 'getCredentials', 'tagImage', 'pushImage'
-`deploy` will chain together: 'clean','build', 'gitQuery', 'buildImage', 'getRepository', 'getCredentials', 'tagImage', 'pushImage', 'getCertificate', 'deployImage'
+* `deploy` will chain together: 'clean','build', 'gitQuery', 'buildImage', 'getRepository', 'getCredentials', 'tagImage', 'pushImage', 'getCertificate', 'deployImage'

-for a full deploy, the command is simply:
+so for a full deploy, the command is simply:
 `./gradlew deploy`

 And that's the flow in a nutshell!